Pornichet: Shore and beaches

+Waterfront renovation

+Since 2021, Pornichet has begun to renovate different parts of the city, in particular the waterfront.

 Toponymy

 The name of Pornichet comes from Port Niché, which could be translated into Nested Port.
 The town is named following its principal characteristic of a port located in an alcove along a salt-work channel, which was connecting the salt-works (current racetrack) and the bay.

 History

 The commune of Pornichet was created in 1900 from parts of Saint-Nazaire and La Baule-Escoublac.

+Situated on the shores of the Atlantic Ocean, the area that will become Pornichet developed in the middle of the 19th century with seaside tourism, as evidenced by its original villas, some of which have escaped the destruction caused by urbanization.